 One of the great things about using Botox to reduce hyperhidrosis is that, as a treatment, it is relatively long-lasting, helping to block excessive sweating for between four and six months.
 This means that for an individual who suffers from this issue more in the summer months, they can plan and time things to coincide with the upcoming summer heat.
 Additionally, patients can return to Dr. Green’s office every 6 to 12 months to repeat the procedure for continued dryness.
 You can discuss the treatment plan that reduces sweat and makes you feel comfortable for years to come.

-With the continued popularity of social media, people are now talking about Botox more and more and it is an accepted part of our daily conversations.
-Instagram, Facebook, YouTube, and social media are filled with photos and explanations of Botox for cosmetic indications.
-Now, thanks to increased social media and Google, the medical conditions for Botox, such as hyperhidrosis, bladder control, or migraines, are being more commonly understood and patients know about these effective options.
-You are not alone in dealing with issues such as excessive sweating, and with more representation of people treating conditions like hyperhidrosis with Botox being shown in the media and online, it is much easier to see how effective this treatment can be.
+Social media has become a part of life, and across various social media platforms, people are starting to talk more about Botox and its many benefits.
+Instagram, Facebook, YouTube, and other common social media platforms are filled with photos and explanations of Botox for cosmetic indications.
+Now, thanks to the popularity of social media platforms and Google, the relationship between managing symptoms of certain medical conditions (such as hyperhidrosis, bladder control, or migraines) and Botox injections are more commonly understood and patients have greater access to information about Botox treatment.
+Social media helps individuals to understand that they are not alone in dealing with issues such as excessive sweating, and with more representation of people treating conditions like hyperhidrosis with Botox being shown in the media and online, it is much easier to see just how effective this treatment can be.

 If it works for Chrissy Teigen, will it work for me?